Decorating Your Home

 Once you have chosen a house or apartment to live in during your stay in Indonesia, one of the first things that you will want to do is to begin to furnish and personalize it.
 One of the easiest ways of personalizing your home is through furniture upholstery and other soft furnishings.
 Soft furnishings used to decorate your new home can make used furniture take on a whole new look.

-For many expatriates, the sponsoring company will give the newly arrived family an allowance to redecorate their new home in Indonesia.
-If furniture is provided by the company, this allowance is generally usually used to purchase curtains, carpets or reupholster furniture bought from home or made available by the company for use during your stay in Indonesia.
+Some expats receive an allowance from their the sponsoring company to redecorate their new home in Indonesia.
+If furniture is provided by the company, or the relocating family is bringing their own, this allowance is generally usually used to purchase curtains, carpets or reupholster furniture bought from home or made available by the company for use during your stay in Indonesia.

 Curtains for Your Tropical Home